Borgo Del Parmigianino, 2 - 43121 - Parma (PR)

 Phone: +39 0521508184

-Monday, Wednesday, Thursday, Friday from 10am to 5pm; Saturday, Sunday and festivities from 10.30am to 6.30pm.
+Open on Monday, Wednesday, Thursday and Friday from 10am to 5.30pm (last entrance at 5pm); saturday and Sunday from 10.30am to 6.30pm (last entrance at 6pm).
 Closed on Tuesday.

 An audioguide is available for the visit, in Italian, English and French, the price is € 2,00.